karmi/monittr/README.markdown

     $ ruby examples/application.rb
     $ open http://localhost:4567/

 You should see the information about two faked Monit instances in your browser.

-Provide the URLs to live Monit instances by setting the appropriate option in `application.rb`:
+(You may need to comment out the FakeWeb section, if you're passing `localhost` URLs.)

+To use the gem in your application, you have to require the Sinatra helper and provide the URLs to Monit instances:

+    require 'monittr/sinatra/monittr'
     set :monit_urls,  %w[ http://production.example.com:2812 http://staging.example.com:2812 ]

-You may also need to comment out the FakeWeb section, if you're passing `localhost` URLs.
+In a “classic” Sinatra application, you have to register the module explicitely as well:

+    register Sinatra::MonittrHTML

+Then, just call the helper in your template:

+    <%= monittr.html %>

+Use may use the example application as the starting point.

 ## Customization ##